 - 1. Be familiar with all relevant material in the DEP record.
-A license application file is public information, subject to any applicable statutory exceptions, made easily accessible by DEP.
-Upon request, the DEP will make the material available during normal working hours, provide space to review the file, and provide opportunity for photocopying materials.
+A license application file is public information, subject to any applicable statutory exceptions, and is made easily accessible by the DEP.
+Upon request, the DEP will make application materials available during normal working hours, provide space to review the file, and provide an opportunity for photocopying materials.
 There is a charge for copies or copying services. - 2.
 Be familiar with the regulations and laws under which the application was processed, and the procedural rules governing your appeal.
-DEP staff will provide this information on request and answer questions regarding applicable requirements. - 3.
-The filing of an appeal does not operate as a stay to any decision.
-If a license has been granted and it has been appealed the license normally remains in effect pending the processing of the appeal.
-A license holder may proceed with a project pending the outcome of an appeal but the license holder runs the risk of the decision being reversed or modified as a result of the appeal.
+DEP staff will provide this information on request and answer general questions regarding the appeal process.

+3. The filing of an appeal does not operate as a stay to any decision.
+If a license has been granted and it has been appealed, the license normally remains in effect pending the processing of the appeal.
+Unless a stay of the decision is requested and granted, a license holder may proceed with a project pending the outcome of an appeal, but the license holder runs the risk of the decision being reversed or modified as a result of the appeal.